-Being diagnosed with cancer in the UK in 2016 does not have to mean a death sentence.
-Cancer survival in the UK has doubled in the last 40 years
+Being diagnosed with cancer does not have to mean a death sentence.
+Cancer survival has doubled in the last 40 years

-The latest statistics show that half of people diagnosed with cancer in England and Wales survive for at least ten years, which is much better than years ago.
+Statistics show that half of people diagnosed with cancer survive for at least ten years, which is much better than years ago.
 This is because of developments of new treatments and also advances in detection (so cancers can be found and therefore treated much earlier).
 So in general, on preliminary diagnosis, cancer is no longer a death sentence.
 However, the type of cancer and the time when it is diagnosed do make a difference to survival rates

 Cancer Research UK give the following statistics